-Myth I. You need to get in touch with feelings you don’t know you have.
+Myth 1.
+You need to get in touch with feelings you don’t know you have.

-Myth II.
+Myth 2.
 It is important to examine the ways you have been hurt or mistreated in the past.

-Myth III.
+Myth 3.
 You need to understand why you do what you do in order to change what you do.

-Myth IV.
+Myth 4.
 Expressing your feelings is a way to release or get rid of them.

-Myth V. It is necessary to acquire self-esteem or confidence before you can take action or change how you are living.
+Myth 5.
+It is necessary to acquire self-esteem or confidence before you can take action or change how you are living.

-Myth VI.
-You can control your feelings directly by your will
+Myth 6.
+You can control your feelings by your will

-There are assumptions in mental health treatment that are accepted as truth, so they are no longer questioned or investigated.
-The result is that we pursue strategies and methods which are not always helpful.
 For example, there’s a widely held view that expressing feelings, like anger, is a way for us to release or get rid of them.
-When I studied with Thich Nhat Hanh, the Vietnamese Zen Master, he suggested that expressing our feelings was more like “rehearsing” them.
-So the more we express anger, the better we get at expressing anger.
+When I studied with Thich Nhat Hanh, he suggested that expressing our feelings was more like “rehearsing” them.
+The more we express anger, the better we get at expressing anger.
 Rather than “releasing” feelings, we develop the habit of expressing them.
-Perhaps, then, this would be true for loving feelings — a habit we might want to cultivate.
-I encourage you to approach these assumptions with an inquiring mind.
-Discover, for yourself, a path of knowledge which separates myth from truth. – Gregg Krech
+Perhaps, then, this would be true for loving feelings as well — a habit we might want to cultivate.